axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

         <li>Trust Agreement and Expressed Alignment can help establish a foundation for healthy relationships.</li>
         <li>
          <p>The <em><span class="_paradigm">RAD</span>s!</em> mobile app makes easier for everybody to recognize contributions, important to maintain relationships.</p>
          <p>It also makes it easier to start difficult conversations.
 This will require different skills than what we have learned throughout our lives in a FIAT system.
 Sometimes it will end up being a misunderstanding, sometimes behavior will have to change, and other times it will end up in a collaboration to do things differently.
-We are still trying to figure that one out.
+We are still trying to figure that one out.</p>
         </li>
        </ul>
      </td>